DevTaehong/DevTaehong/README.md

 # <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="28"> GitHub for Taehong Min

-👋 Hey there, I'm Taehong Min!
+👋 Hey there, I'm Taehong Min  !

 💻 Fluent in React, and JavaScript.
 Crafting clean and efficient code is my forte.
 I thrive on challenges that push my coding skills to new heights.